ayembocx/CS1632_Spring2020/exercises/4/README.md

 the pinning tests using a script like we learned at the beginning of chapter 12, automated systems testing.

-Optimize four of the most time consuming and inefficient methods in MonkeySim.
+Refactor *four* of the most time consuming and inefficient methods in MonkeySim.

 This is what I got after optimizing:
 ![alt text](profile.png "VisualVM snapshot after optimizations")
 I gave argument 27 for the run.
 Note that now the run takes approximately 3 seconds to run, which is a marked improvement over 37 minutes for the original code!
+Now the most time consuming method is generateId by a wide margin.
+But there is no way to refactor that method without changing the output.
+Refactoring any other method would have negligible impact on performance.
+So this is when you pat yourself on the back and declare victory.

+* Hint: I didn't refactor generateId per se but I did modify how frequently it was getting called!

 ## Submission